-Keeping with the example of a $60,000 annual income, that would mean you’d want to keep everything to do with your home at around $2,500 a month.
-Of course, if you spend less on groceries or utilities or anywhere else in your budget, the amount of rent you can afford increases by that much, as long as you stick to that budget, of course.
+Keeping with the example of a $60,000 annual income would mean you’d want to keep everything to do with your home at around $2,500 a month.
+Of course, if you spend less on groceries or utilities or anywhere else in your budget, the amount of rent you can afford increases by that much, as long as you stick to that budget.

 Other examples would be: